About Adult Faith Formation

-In the fall of 2017, our parish community will begin a wonderful process called ARISE Together in Christ.
+Our parish community has begun a wonderful process called ARISE Together in Christ.
 This is a total parish experience designed to spiritually renew us while providing opportunities for us to grow in faith, service and community.

 The goal of ARISE is to help participants come to answer the “so what” question about faith and scripture.
 The operative question being, “In my life and my world, does scripture make a difference?”
 In these small groups we will look for how the Spirit of God is moving in each group member’s life through God’s word and in relationship with Jesus Christ.

-If you have questions, feel free to reach out to one of the ARISE core team members: Kara Hansell Keehan, Carrie Barth, Ginna Kelly, Caitlin Cienki, Jeanne Smolka or Chris McCullough.
+If you have questions, feel free to reach out to one of the ARISE core team members or to Chris McCullough.

 Developed by RENEW International, ARISE is a safe small group experience in which groups of 10-12 parishioners meet to reflect upon scripture.
 The commitment for the small groups is to meet once a week in the fall for six weeks and again during Lent for six weeks.
 The ARISE program will run for 5 total seasons thru 2019.